 Evidence after Record Closed.
 No evidence shall be admitted after the close of the record unless the Presiding Officer reopens the record.

 Exceptions.
 Formal exceptions to rulings on evidence and procedure are unnecessary.
-It is sufficient that a Party, at the time that a ruling is made or sought, makes known his objection to and grounds for any action taken.
-If a Party does not have an opportunity to object to a ruling at the time it is made, or to request a particular ruling at an appropriate time, the Party may submit a written statement of his specific objections and grounds within three days of notification of action taken or refused.
+It is sufficient that a Party, at the time that a ruling is made or sought, makes known his or her objection to and grounds for any action taken.
+If a Party does not have an opportunity to object to a ruling at the time it is made, or to request a particular ruling at an appropriate time, the Party may submit a written statement of his or her specific objections and grounds within three days of notification of action taken or refused.
 Oral or written objections to evidentiary rulings shall be part of the record.

 Decisions.
 Unless otherwise provided by statute, decisions shall be made as follows: